About Sterling School

 Sterling School serves as an elementary school of choice (4K – 5th grade) with children from the school’s surrounding neighborhoods provided first choice to attend.
 Sterling School also continues as the home of the county-wide gifted center, named in honor of Charles Townes, a choice program for highly gifted students in grades three through eight who qualify for the program.

 As a school community, we are grateful for our wonderful, diverse context.
 Our unique situation provides us an amazing opportunity to capitalize on things we all value: kindness, collaboration, creativity, and an appreciation of differences.
-To read more about our unique school community, check out this recent article, "Students form tight bonds at Sterling School", published by the Greenville Journal.
+To read more about our unique school community, check out this 2019 article, "Students form tight bonds at Sterling School", published by the Greenville Journal.

 99 John McCarroll Way, Greenville, South Carolina 29607